Radiotherapy

 If you’re having internal radiotherapy (brachytherapy), you may need to stay in hospital for a few days.

 If you’re having internal radiotherapy, you may need to follow some safety precautions when you go home, until the radioactivity wears off.
 It’s usually safe to be with other people.
 But you may need to avoid very close contact with children and pregnant women for a short while.
-Your radiotherapy team will give you specific advice about this.
+Your radiotherapy team will give you advice about this.

 Looking for cancer cover that supports you every step of the way?